Exact Simulation of Pigment-Protein Complexes Unveils Vibronic Renormalization of Electronic Parameters in Ultrafast Spectroscopy: R educed v ibronic m odel for t wo -d imensional e lectronic s pectra

-Fig.~\ref{Fig_RM_noise_abs_2D}(b) displays absorption line shapes of SP computed by HEOM and reduced vibronic models without and with noise, shown in black, red and blue, respectively.
+Supplementary Figure~\ref{Fig_RM_noise_abs_2D}b displays absorption line shapes of SP computed by HEOM and reduced vibronic models without and with noise, shown in black, red and blue, respectively.
 Note that the reduced model results with noise are similar to those without noise.
-This implies that absorption line widths are dominated by inhomogeneous broadening and dephasing induced by center-of-mass modes, and the decoherence rates of the Lindblad equation are negligible within the lifetime of optical coherences, which is approximately $\sim 200\,{\rm fs}$.
+This implies that absorption line widths are mainly determined by inhomogeneous broadening and dephasing induced by center-of-mass modes, and the decohering processes described by the Lindblad equation are negligible within the lifetime of optical coherences, which is approximately $\sim 200\,{\rm fs}$.

-In 2D electronic spectroscopy, a molecular sample is perturbed by three excitation pulses with controlled time delays, which generates third-order optical responses propagating along several phase-matched directions~\cite{SMJonas,SMBrixner}.
-Here we will focus on rephasing 2D signals, which can be measured at a particular phase-matched direction~\cite{SMJonas,SMBrixner}.
-The time delay between first and second pulses enables one to resolve excitation frequencies.
-The time interval between second and third pulses, called waiting times, allows for monitoring molecular dynamics within electronic ground and excited state manifolds.
-In simulations, we will consider ground state bleaching (GSB) and stimulated emission (SE) pathways, describing electronic ground and excited state dynamics, respectively~\cite{SMMukamel}.
+In 2D electronic spectroscopy, a molecular sample is perturbed by three excitation pulses with controlled time delays, which generates third-order optical responses propagating in several phase-matched directions~\cite{SMJonas,SMBrixner}.
+Here we consider rephasing 2D spectra, which can be measured in a particular phase-matched direction~\cite{SMJonas,SMBrixner}.
+The time delay between first and second pulses enables one to resolve excitation wavelengths.
+The time interval between second and third pulses, called waiting times $T$, allows for monitoring electronic-vibrational dynamics of molecular systems.
+In simulations, we consider ground state bleaching (GSB) and stimulated emission (SE) pathways, describing electronic ground and excited state dynamics, respectively~\cite{SMMukamel}.
 This includes purely vibrational ground state coherences and the excited state coherences between vibronic eigenstates, which lead to oscillatory 2D signals~\cite{Plenio_JCP2013,Jonas_Nature,SMLimNC2015}.